강의

 Q. Can non-majors also take the course?

-A. It doesn't matter whether you are majoring or not.
-I think anyone with basic knowledge of Java can take the course.
-By the way, I also started out as a non-major. ^^ However, I think that if you take the Part 2 lecture after taking the Part 1 lecture, your understanding of the learning will increase.
+A. It doesn't matter whether you're a major or not.
+I think anyone with a basic knowledge of Java can take this course.
+Incidentally, I started out as a non-major myself. ^^ However, I believe taking Part 2 after Part 1 will enhance your understanding of the material.

 Q. What are the benefits of learning RxJava?

-A. As I mentioned in the introduction, learning RxJava can simplify complex asynchronous programming, and in addition, it can change the way you think about programming through declarative programming rather than imperative programming.
-Growing into a better developer is a bonus, right? ^^ After learning RxJava, you will be able to solidify the basics of reactive programming, so it will be much easier to learn RxJs, RxAndroid, Spring Reactor, etc.
+A. As I mentioned in the introduction, learning RxJava can simplify complex asynchronous programming, and in addition, it can help you change your way of thinking about programming by using declarative programming rather than imperative programming.
+Growing into a better developer is a bonus, right? ^^ After learning RxJava, you will be able to solidify the fundamentals of reactive programming, so learning RxJs, RxAndroid, Spring Reactor, etc. will become much easier.

 Q. How are the lectures conducted?